-Provisions for employee benefits and other employee benefits
+34.1 Provisions for employee benefits and other employee benefits

-Provisions for employee benefits and other employee benefits (provisions for undue retirement benefits), are stated in accordance with the actuarial calculation as of 31 December 2017.
+Provisions for wages and other employee benefits (provisions for non-due retirement bonuses) are disclosed based on actuarial calculation made on 31 December 2018.

-In the projection of provision calculation pursuant to IAS 19 the deductive approach was used, meaning that all the Companies from the Energoprojekt system were treated as a whole, and based on general regularities and use of the number of employees as a template, allocation to specific Companies was performed.
+In the projection of provision calculation the deductive approach was used, meaning that all the Companies were treated as a whole, and based on general regularities and use of the number of employees as a template, allocation to specific Companies was performed.

 Considering that all subsidiaries are controlled by the same Company, the applied approach is objective and the projection results can be recognized as expected.

-A decrease of the provision amount based on current retirement bonus values (by 0.41%) in the balance sheet as at 31 December 2017 in comparison to the retirement bonus values in the balance sheet as at 31 December 2016, was the result of several changed factors:
+Decrease of the provision amount based on current retirement bonus values (by 4.31%) in the balance sheet as at 31 December 2018 in comparison to the retirement bonus values in the balance sheet as at 31 December 2017, was the result of several changed factors:

-- On one hand, changes of some factors affect the increase of the provision amount (increase in the average expected retirement bonus by 4.04% and increase in average number of years spent in the company by 3.97%); and - On the other hand, changes of some factors affect the decrease of the provision amount (decrease in total number of employees by 8.59%).
+- on one hand, changes of some factors affect the increase of the provision amount (increase in the average expected retirement bonus by 5.19%); and - on the other hand, changes of some factors affect the decrease of the provision amount (a decrease in the total number of employees by 5.74% and reduction of average years spent in the Company by 3.06%).